beyarkay/masters-thesis/src/05_results.md

 discussed below.

-Feed-forward Neural Networks (FFNNs) scale well as the number of classes increases [@TODO].
+Feed-forward Neural Networks (FFNNs) scale well as the number of classes increases.
 To scale a FFNN to classify a greater number of classes, one (at least) needs to increase the number of output neurons and retrain the entire network.
 This is favourable when compared to an algorithms that requires one classifier to be trained per class, in which case both the inference time